hackerkid/Wikifeedia/README.md

 ![Wikifeedia](https://github.com/hackerkid/Wikifeedia/blob/gh-pages/static/wikifeedia.png)
 ##Wikipedia delivered as a Newsfeed

-I love Wikipedia.
-It is the first place I would look at when I want to learn more about some stuff.
-Like me, most of the people use Wikipedia only when they want to learn more about something.
-Why is people not visiting Wikipedia for inrceasing their knowladge like Quora?.
-[Wikifeedia](http://vishnuks.com/Wikifeedia) was made to fix that problem.
+Wikipedia is the first place I would look at when I want to know more about anything.
+Like me most of the people end up in Wikepdia at the time of a need.
+Why are people not visiting Wikipedia for fun like Quora?.
+[Wikifeedia](http://vishnuks.com/Wikifeedia) was made to fix this problem.

 ##How it works?